Board of Directors

 ID: A South Asian cisgender woman, Maria is smiling cheerfully through her black rimmed glasses.
 She has a tiny diamond nose stud and her long black hair is tied back into a ponytail.
 Her friend's arm can be seen around her shoulder.

-Maria is a Product Manager by profession and a dancer by passion.
+Maria (she/her) is a Product Manager by profession and a dancer by passion.
 Born disabled, Maria started dancing from the age of 4 to improve her gross motor skills.
 She is a trained classical Bharatanatyam dancer and also enjoys Bollywood and western styles.
 Whether it be being part of her college dance team at IIT Madras during her undergraduate years or now vlogging dance videos on Instagram, dance has always remained a constant love in Maria’s life.
 She even got to represent Indian culture through a solo dance performance in-front of a global audience at a Harvard-Asia conference.
 Having faced discrimination herself growing up, she hopes to empower disabled individuals around the world.